event-storm/react-event-storm/README.md

 Imagine a react application.
 You have a component and it is subscribed to store.
 It is using `sizes` and `cards` properties.
 The `cards` are used to render a list.
 Let's imagine you want to save in backend the provided `sizes` for clicked `card`.
 So, the `sizes` information is used whenever you are clicking on a particular `card`.
 In most store managers(e.g. Overmind, Redux) your component will be updated on `sizes` change even if the user will never click to the list.
 To avoid unnecassary renders, you'll need to directly access the store in your `card`'s click event handler.
 Which is most probably not the solution you're looking for.
-With the workarround you'll get store usage in a "react-way" as usual, also in a "none react-way"(accessing the store diretly, not via `useStore` or some other hook).
+With the workarround you'll get store usage in a "react-way" as usual, also in a "none react-way"(accessing the store diretly, not via `useStorm` or some other hook).
 Also, worth nothing that you'll have components where you need more than one handler.
 So you'll need to duplicate the code that accesses the store.

 ## The Solution

-The `event-storm` is presenting 3 levels of subscription(via **useStore**):
+The `event-storm` is presenting 3 levels of subscription(via **useStorm**):
 - Active subscription
 - Passive subscription
 - Condition-based subscription